Skip to content

 What language is Seoul Korean?

-Seoul Korean is a dialect of Korean.
+Seoul Korean is a dialect of the Korean language.

 Which region is Seoul Korean associated with?